aminesalhidev/Suduk/README.md

+# Sudoku Solver

-# This Python program solves a 9x9 Sudoku puzzle using the backtracking algorithm.
+This Python program solves a 9x9 Sudoku puzzle using the backtracking algorithm.
 Given an incomplete Sudoku grid, the program attempts to fill in the empty cells with digits from 1 to 9 such that each row, column, and 3x3 sub-grid contains all digits from 1 to 9 without repetition.

 ## Features